3.4: Communication Within and Between Neurons

 Action Potential

 While studying this species, Hodgkin and Huxley noticed that if they applied an electrical stimulus to the axon, a large, transient electrical current conducted down the axon.
 This transient electrical current is known as an action potential (Figure 8).
 An action potential is an all-or-nothing response that occurs when there is a change in the charge or potential of the cell from its resting membrane potential (-70 mV) in a more positive direction, which is a depolarization (Figure 8).
-What is meant by an all-or-nothing response?
-This all-or-nothing concept parallels the binary code used in computers, where there are only two possibilities, 0 or 1.
-There is no halfway or in-between these possible values; for example, 0.5 does not exist in binary code.
-There are only two possibilities, either the value of 0 or the value of 1.
-The action potential is the same in this respect.
-There is no halfway; it occurs, or it does not occur.
-There is a specific membrane potential that the neuron must reach to initiate an action potential.
-This membrane potential, called the threshold of excitation, is typically around -50 mV.
-If the threshold of excitation is reached, then an action potential is triggered.
+An all-or-nothing response parallels the binary code used in computers, where only two possibilities exist: 0 or 1.
+There are no intermediate values; 0.5, for example, doesn’t exist in binary code.
+Similarly, an action potential either occurs or doesn’t occur, with no partial activation.
+This all-or-nothing principle applies to both binary code and action potentials: they are either triggered fully or not at all.

 Drawing showing the changes in membrane potentials of neurons.